Shuttle-SE/Shuttle-SE-Coin/README.md

-# shuttlecoin
+# Shuttle SE

-Shuttlecoin is a POW / POS Cryptocurrency
+Shuttle SE is a POW / POS Cryptocurrency